House Committee subpoenas labor board over conflict of interest questions

 The Committee disagrees, saying that it is entitled to the information that is being shielded from it.

+The National Labor Relations Board is made up of four members currently, three Republicans and one Democrat, all Trump appointees.
+The panel has pivoted and issued far more employer-friendly rulings since the Obama administration.
+The White House has not appointed anyone to the fifth seat, which would typically be taken up by a Democrat.

-The documentation requested involves the issue of joint employer classification, which is an issue when there is more than one employer involved, such as when one of the employers is a franchise.
+The documentation requested by the committee involves the issue of joint employer classification, which is an issue when there is more than one employer involved, such as when one of the employers is a franchise.
 Joint employer labor issues could have implications for millions of workers at large corporations like McDonald’s.

 The NLRB, under President Barack Obama, focused on making it easier for workers to hold joint-employers accountable for their working conditions — such as workers who work for McDonald’s franchisees seeking redress from the McDonald’s Corp.
 But the Trump administration has worked to narrow these protections.